Time Isn't Linear (At Least, Not Anymore)

 I keep a soft leather journal next to my bed (this beautiful refillable journal is my favorite).

 Not a "productivity tracker."
 Not a "five-year plan."
-Just a place where I spill fragments of thought:
+Just a place where I spill broken fragments of my weird thoughts:

 Time Is a River, and You're Still Swimming